merkede/podcast-website/content/blog/maths_thinking/index.md

 ---
 date: 2022-12-20

-title: Charlie Munger - LatticeWork
+title: Gauss thinking
 subtitle: |
-    "A multidisciplinary concept to thinking "
+    "A mathematical guide to thinking with the end in mind"

 summary: |
-    "Spend less time trying to be brilliant and more time trying to avoid obvious stupidity."
+    "A mathematical guide to thinking with the end in mind."

 description: |
     my journey managing a non-tech graduate in the tech field of data science.